 In the mobile sector, MTN Ghana remains the dominant player.
 This was largely the result of a 2015 spectrum auction in which MTN was the only bidder.
-To address this, the regulator has imposed a number of measures since mid-2020 aimed at reducing the company’s market share and so improve the competitive environment.
+To address this dominance, the regulator has imposed a number of measures since mid-2020 aimed at reducing the company’s market share and so improve the competitive environment.
 One measure includes technology neutrality affecting sub-GHz spectrum, which will enable MTN and Vodafone to expand their LTE offers, and encourage AT to launch services.

-Although LTE services are widely available, only MTN Ghana has thus far signalled a willingness to invest in 5G.
-This reticence is in part due to the existing potential of LTE and LTE-A networks, which are likely to be able to manage anticipated data traffic growth in the short term, as also to restrictions imposed by the company’s SMP status.
+Only MTN Ghana has thus far signalled a willingness to invest in 5G.
+This reticence is in part due to the existing potential of LTE and LTE-A networks, which can manage anticipated data traffic growth in the short term, as also to restrictions imposed by the company’s SMP status.
 The government in August 2023 decided against auctioning spectrum for 5G, and instead set up a company to operate a shared mobile infrastructure which will provide access to all operators.

-Vodafone Ghana (Ghana Telecom, OneTouch), Capital Telecom, Globacom, MainOne, VoltaCom, Phase3 Telecom, Suburban Telecom, AirtelTigo (Tigo Ghana, Airtel Ghana), MTN Ghana, Expresso Telecom (Sudatel, Kasapa), Globacom (Glo Mobile), Thuraya, Network Computer Systems (NCS), InternetGhana, Africa Online, Busy Internet, Linkserve, IDN, Infinite Stream Ghana, Electricity Corporation of Ghana (ECG), Cactel Communications, O3b Networks, Internet Solutions.
+Vodafone Ghana (Ghana Telecom, OneTouch), Telecel Group, Capital Telecom, Globacom, MainOne, VoltaCom, Phase3 Telecom, Suburban Telecom, AirtelTigo (Tigo Ghana, Airtel Ghana), MTN Ghana, Expresso Telecom (Sudatel, Kasapa), Globacom (Glo Mobile), Thuraya, Network Computer Systems (NCS), InternetGhana, Africa Online, Busy Internet, Linkserve, IDN, Infinite Stream Ghana, Electricity Corporation of Ghana (ECG), Cactel Communications, O3b Networks, Internet Solutions, OneWeb.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.